 Visit the Wellness Center and ask to speak with someone immediately

 We ask that you please contact the Wellness Center in advance to cancel appointments you are unable to attend, so that the appointment might be made available for another student.

 Psychiatric services at Rowan are limited.
 If you need to have a consultation with a CPS psychiatrist, you must be a currently enrolled student at the university.
 The majority of students receiving psychiatric services at CPS must be referred by their CPS counselor.
 It may take several weeks or months, or longer, to see the psychiatrist initially.
-While we try to treat all students who are in need of psychaitric services, the psychiatrists at Rowan may not be able to prescribe medications to you, even medications you have been taking prior to coming to Rowan.
+While we try to treat all students who are in need of psychiatric services, the psychiatrists at Rowan may not be able to prescribe medications to you, even medications you have been taking prior to coming to Rowan.
 Students who already have their own psychiatrist at home will be encouraged to maintain a relationship with their current psychiatrist.
 Click here for helpful information on continuing your relationship with your current psychiatrist while at school.
 CPS counselors will make psychotherapy treatment recommendations, including referrals to see the psychiatrist for evaluation and medication management as appropriate.
 We can also recommend psychiatrists in the local area who treat students, or can work with you to find a psychiatrist in the local area who is in your insurance network.
 Contact Counseling & Psychological Services if these options would be helpful to you.